-The Watchdog Timer (WDT) is a system function that monitors the program's operation.
-A Watchdog Reset will be issued if the software doesn't handle the WDT according to the programmed time-out period.
-Find more details in the WDT - Watchdog Timer section.
+The Watchdog Timer (WDT) is a system function that monitors the correct operation of the program.
+If the WDT is not handled by software according to the programmed time-out period, a Watchdog Reset will be issued.
+More details can be found in the WDT - Watchdog Timer section.